neverleave0916/docker-yolo_v4/README.md

 |     CUDA      | 10.2   |

 ## Tutorial
-### 1.Start docker
+### 1. Start docker
 > You may use `latest` or `auto` tag to specify the image you need.
 > `latest` is the original image that I generated manually.(2020.07)
 > `auto` is the image that automatic build from this DockerFile.(2022.02)
 - **`auto` image does not contain VNC server**
 - **Except for the package version, there is no difference between the two images.
 If you can't run Yolo on one, you may try another one.**
 ```console=
 docker run --gpus all --ipc=host -it -p 8888:8888 -p 5901:5901 neverleave0916/yolo_v4:auto
 ```
 - port 8888: jupyter
 - port 5901: VNC(if installed)

-### 2.Clone YOLO
+### 2. Clone YOLO
 ```console=
 git clone https://github.com/AlexeyAB/darknet
 chmod -R 777 darknet/  #This step is important
 ```
-### 3.Use make to compile (you can follow the AlexeyAB/darknet tutorial if you want, below are the steps that I use, because I kept get error in the AlexeyAB/darknet tutorial)
+### 3. Use make to compile (you can follow the AlexeyAB/darknet tutorial if you want, below are the steps that I use, because I kept get error in the AlexeyAB/darknet tutorial)
-1. open Makefile
+1. Open Makefile
 ```console=
 cd darknet
 vim Makefile
 ```
-2. modify these param to train with GPU and display image
+2. Modify these param to train with GPU and display image
+You may need to follow the newest instruction in the original yolov4 GitHub.
 ```console=
 GPU=1
 CUDNN=1